alafr/SVG-to-PDFKit/README.md

 # SVG-to-PDFKit
 Insert SVG into a PDF document created with PDFKit.

-### This is the branch i'm currently working on, it has more bugs and a lot of unused functions.
-There is still a lot of work needed here.
-There are still too many global variables.
-Please use the master branch.
+### This is the branch I'm currently working on.
+It has more bugs, please use the master branch.

 Use: